 But, and here's why this is so tricky, the opposite is also not true: just because someone is down, triggered, feels offended, or is more feeling oriented, it doesn't mean they have a "more valid" perspective.
 This can be the topic of a whole other post, just mentioning it here to make the point that what I am pointing to is an experience that cannot be boiled down to simple rules.

 Is spiritual bypassing something you do to yourself?
 Or is it something other people do to you?

 Both.
 We can be in the midst of our own spiritual bypassing when we use a spiritual practice in order to check out of, repress, or deny our problems.
-For example, meditation is a great way to calm the mind, but it can also be used to avoid taking action if, for example, instead of applying for jobs, you spend your time visioning what you would like to “manifest.”
+For example, meditation is a great way to calm the mind, but it can also be used to avoid taking action.

 On the other hand, you might encounter a spiritual teacher, coach, or even sometimes a therapist (although more rarely) who does not feel comfortable with certain emotions and pushes you to feel better when you would benefit from processing your more "negative" feelings.
 One example I have personally witnessed is when someone in a spiritual community reported being bullied or harassed by a fellow member and was then treated as "less enlightened" or as "the problem" because they had "lowered everyone's vibrations."
 If others expressed support or concern, they were told not to be taken in by the negativity.
 This type of messaging happens more often than you think, especially in groups that practice self growth, spirituality, or are into high performance; this is why I am a big fan of noticing how any community deals with conflict.
 You can easily tell which group is headed for toxicity and abuse by the amount of spiritual bypassing present.